 Monthly Check for debris surrounding condensing unit (leaves, branches, trash, etc); remove all obstructions Check the drain line to see if it is above the waterline (if draining into a vessel) Inspect the external drain line for functionality.
 Moisture should be present inside of the drain line if system has been running.
 If uncertain, remove the evaporator grille and poor water into the drip pan to engage the condensate pump.
-Semi - Annually Use a vacuum with brush attachment or compressed air to clean the evaporator coil; be careful not to crush coil fins when cleaning, clean condensing coils also Remove the evaporator filter and clean with warm water Ensure the condensing unit is free of debris and dust Have a certified HVAC-R technician service the condensing unit and clean the condenser coil Annually Inspect outdoor condenser for corrosion Check wiring connections and integrity of cords Blow out drain line with air to clear any debris or buildup
+Semi - Annually Use a vacuum with brush attachment or compressed air to clean the evaporator coil; be careful not to crush coil fins when cleaning, clean condensing coils also Remove the evaporator filter and clean with warm water Ensure the condensing unit is free of debris and dust Have a certified HVAC-R technician service the condensing unit and clean the condenser coil Annually Inspect outdoor condenser for corrosion.
+If corrosion occurs, speak to your contractor about relocating the unit indoors.
+Check wiring connections and integrity of cords Pour a 50/50 bleach solution into the drain line every spring, and blow out line with air to clear any debris or buildup